jnises/git-suggest-reviewers/README.md

         <base>       Where to merge to
         <compare>    Where to merge from

-Output will be on lines on the form
+Output will be on the form

 ```
 223 Dade <dade@example.com>